Membrane technology: Membrane Overview

-Membrane separation processes operate without heating and therefore use less energy than conventional thermal separation processes such as distillation, sublimation or crystallization.
+Membrane separation processes operate without heating and therefore use less energy than conventional thermal separation processes such as distillation, sublimation, or crystallization.
 The separation process is purely physical and both fractions (permeate and retentate) can be obtained as useful products.
 Cold separation using membrane technology is widely used in the food technology, biotechnology and pharmaceutical industries.
 Furthermore, using membranes enables separations to take place that would be impossible using thermal separation methods.
-For example, it is impossible to separate the constituents of azeotropic liquids or solutes which form isomorphic crystals by distillation or recrystallization but such separations can be achieved using membrane technology.
-Depending on the type of membrane, the selective separation of certain individual substances or substance mixtures is possible.
+For example, it is impossible to separate the constituents of azeotropic liquids or solutes which form isomorphic crystals by distillation or recrystallization, but such separations can be achieved using membrane technology.
+Depending on the type of membrane, selective separation of certain individual substances or substance mixtures is possible.
 Important technical applications include the production of drinking water by reverse osmosis.
 In waste water treatment, membrane technology is becoming increasingly important.
 Ultra/microfiltration can be very effective in removing colloids and macromolecules from wastewater.
 This is needed if wastewater is discharged into sensitive waters especially those designated for contact water sports and recreation.

-About half of the market is in medical applications such as use in artificial kidneys to remove toxic substances by hemodialysis and as artificial lung for bubble-free supply of oxygen in the blood.
+About half of the market is in medical applications such as artificial kidneys to remove toxic substances by hemodialysis and as artificial lung for bubble-free supply of oxygen in the blood.

 The importance of membrane technology is growing in the field of environmental protection (Nano-Mem-Pro IPPC Database).
-Even in modern energy recovery techniques membranes are increasingly used, for example in fuel cells and in osmotic power plants.
+Even in modern energy recovery techniques, membranes are increasingly used, for example in fuel cells and in osmotic power plants.